dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 I didn’t mind-kill anyone, not really.
 Not on purpose.
 I stopped insisting that we were the good guys.
 We were just good guys.
 If minds were killed, that’s just politics and unavoidable.

 Sure I had to debate both of the other candidates.
-There was talk that they’d team up against me and just might squeeze out a victory.
-With that hanging over me, the last few weeks were the most nervous, as I slid back and forth across 50%.
+There was talk that they’d form a coalition against me and just might squeeze out a victory.
+So the last few weeks were the most tense, as I slid back and forth across 50%.
 In the end they couldn’t come to an agreement.
 And anyway I was Seahaven Island, honest and safe.
 The two slogans we picked were “Truman is Seahaven Island” and “An honest and safe mayor for an honest and safe town”.

 And at some point my perspective shifted from running for mayor to planning for mayorship.
 And I began to think about how Mayors Cabot and Snyder ran things.